contentauth/opensource.contentauth.org/docs/guides/signing.md

 ### Step 1: Purchase compliant credentials

 For this example, we used the [PersonSign1](https://shop.globalsign.com/en/secure-email) certificate.
 This certificate contains KU and EKU values that are compliant with C2PA manifest signing.
 Follow the instructions to purchase and download your .pfx file.
 This file is a PKCS12 container that holds your certificate chain and private signing key.
 Note: other certificate vendors may include only the end-entity certificate and you must manually download the rest of the certificate chain.
+We use OpenSSL (a set of cryptographic utilities) for the rest of this tutorial.
+If OpenSSL is not installed on your system a quick web search will yield instructions for your specific installation.

 ### Step 2: Extract the certificate and key using OpenSSL